georgesittas/remote-file-transfer/README.md

 ## Protocol

-- The client requests a directory transfer by sending a message of the form `<size> <name>`.
+- The client begins by requesting a directory transfer: `<name_size> <name>`.
-- The server responds by sending a message of the form `<nfiles>`, designating the expected number of files.
+- The server responds with `<number_of_files>`.
-- For each file, the server sends:
-  - A message of the form `<filename_size> <filename> <file_size>`, designating the file's metadata.
-  - Messages of the form `<payload_size> <payload>`, designating the file's data.
+- Then, for each file it sends `<filename_size> <filename> <file_size> <payload_size> <payload>`.
-- After the transfer has been completed, the client responds with a message of 1 (arbitrary) byte, representing an ACK response, in order to gracefully terminate the transaction and release the acquired system resources.
+- After the transfer has been completed, the client sends an arbitrary byte value, representing an ACK response, and the transaction is gracefully terminated.

-Note: all transmitted integers take up 4 bytes, and the transmission order is least-significant-byte-first.
+All transmitted integers take up 4 bytes, and the byte order is Little Endian.

 ## Architecture

-The server spawns a _communication thread_ for each accepted connection with a client, which serves that client.
-Furthermore, it maintains a queue for keeping track of the file transfers that need to be completed, as well as a _worker thread_ pool for handling these transfers.
+The server spawns a _communication thread_ to serve each accepted connection with a client.
+Furthermore, it maintains a queue for keeping track of the file transfers that need to be completed, as well as a _worker thread_ pool for processing these transfers.
 If at any given point the queue is full, the communication thread blocks until at least one file is transferred.
 On the other hand, if at any given point the queue is empty, the worker threads block until a new transfer task arrives.
-Files are to be transferred atomically in blocks of a fixed size (in bytes).
-So, at most one file at a time can be written to a client's socket.
+Files are transferred atomically in blocks of a fixed size, so at most one file at a time can be written to a client's socket.

 ## Assumptions